Scalable solutions customized for your financial needs

 We know your business from the ground up

-Please take note of the following prohibited products under federal law:
+Please take note of the following actions that are prohibited under federal law:

 Connect with a hemp banking specialist to get started

 Why we're pursuing hemp business banking

 Our roots have a strong foundation in agricultural lending.
 For more than 100 years, we've helped family farms and suppliers grow their businesses.

 When the Farm Bill passed in 2018, our team quickly built a robust hemp banking program and a best-in-class, internal compliance program to help growers and farmers succeed in this rapidly expanding industry.

 We believe in the future of hemp markets and actively pursue quality relationships.

 Get customized payment processing services that scale with the size of your business.

 We offer business credit cards and flexible owner-occupied commercial real estate lending solutions.

 Finance the equipment and machinery you need to grow your hemp business.